ansible/workshops/exercises/ansible_network/1-explore/README.md

 Note the following parameters within the `ansible.cfg` file:

  - `inventory`: shows the location of the ansible inventory being used
- - `private_key_file`: this shows the location of the private key used to login to devices

 ## Step 4